 \subsection{A 3-D Benchmark Problem with Analytical Solutions}

-Lastly, we consider a 3-D water infiltration example where the analytical solution exists \cite{tracy2006clean}.
+Lastly, we consider a 3-D water infiltration example, in which the analytical solution exists \citep{tracy2006clean}.
 In this example, $V$ is a 3-D cuboid $[0,a]\times[0,b]\times[0,c]$.
-The hydraulic conductivity function follows the Gardner's model \cite{gardner1958some} (see Table \ref{table_hcfwrc}).
+The hydraulic conductivity function follows the Gardner's model \citep{gardner1958some} (see Table \ref{table_hcfwrc}).
 The initial condition is given by:

 where $h_r$ is a constant.
-And the boundary condition is given by:
+The boundary condition is given by:

 where $\overline{h}_0=1-\exp{(\alpha h_r)}$.
-Ignoring the sink term, the pressure head solution for this problem was derived in \cite{tracy2006clean} as:
+Ignoring the sink term, the pressure head solution for this problem was derived in \citet{tracy2006clean} as:

 where $d=\frac{\alpha(\theta_s-\theta_r)}{K_s}$, $\lambda_k=\frac{k\pi}{c}$, $\gamma=\frac{\lambda_k^2+\beta^2}{c}$ and $\beta=\sqrt{\frac{\alpha^2}{4}+(\frac{\pi}{a})^2+(\frac{\pi}{b})^2}$.